 - 2005: Robert H. Waterston, for his pivotal role in the Human Genome Project

 - 2004: Mary-Claire King, for three major findings in modern genetics: the similarity of the human and chimpanzee genomes, finding a gene that predisposes to breast cancer, and forensic genetics.

 - 2003: David Botstein, a driving force in modern genetics who established the ground rules for human genetic mapping

 - 2002: H. Robert Horvitz, who defined genetic pathways responsible for programmed cell death

 - 2001: Rudolf Jaenisch, who created the first transgenic mouse to study human disease

 The Prize recipients are chosen by the Genetics Selection Advisory Board.
 Its members are:

-Elizabeth H. Blackburn, University of California, San Francisco; Martin Chalfie, Columbia University; Mary-Claire King, University of Washington; Maynard Olson, Genome Center, University of Washington; Janet Rowley, University of Chicago; Allan C. Spradling, Carnegie Institution, Howard Hughes Medical Institute; Robert H. Waterston, University of Washington.
+Elizabeth H. Blackburn, University of California, San Francisco (Chair); Martin Chalfie, Columbia University; Richard Lifton, Yale School of Medicine; Maynard Olson, Genome Center, University of Washington; Janet Davison Rowley, University of Chicago; Allan C. Spradling, Carnegie Institution, Howard Hughes Medical Institute; and Huda Zoghbi, Baylor College of Medicine.